openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

       pip install --proxy http://address:port --trusted-host pypi.org openvino

-For specific issues, see :doc:`Errors with Installing via PIP for Users in China <install_for_prc>` and :doc:`proxy issues with installing OpenVINO on Linux from Docker <proxy-issues>`.
+For specific issues, see :ref:`Errors with Installing via PIP for Users in China <install_for_prc>` and :ref:`proxy issues with installing OpenVINO on Linux from Docker <proxy-issues>`.

 @endsphinxdirective